Departmental Mission Statement

 Programs and Learning Outcomes

-MA in Dance/Movement Therapy & Counseling (also includes programs in development)
+MA in Dance/Movement Therapy & Counseling – 60 hours

 The Department of Creative Arts Therapies clinical programs teach the psychotherapeutic use of the performing arts: dance, drama, and music.
 While the expertise of each distinct modality is honored, students embrace collaborative learning experiences and their creative artistic processes.
 The curriculum educates students to become credentialed mental health professionals who utilize active, experiential, goal oriented approaches to create change through bio‐psycho‐social and aesthetic assessment, intervention, and mutual, bi‐directional therapeutic relationships.

-4. Development of the reflective use of self in understanding the therapeutic process and
+- Development of the reflective use of self in understanding the therapeutic process and ethical therapeutic relationships.

 Graduate Laban Certificate in Movement Analysis (GL‐CMA) – 18 hours